-Champagne has become the go to drink for special occasions and has become synonymous with celebration.
+Expensive champagne has become the go to drink for special occasions and has become synonymous with celebration and wealth.
 With so many important occasions to mark throughout life, from weddings to birthdays, births to a new job, we take a look at the 5 most expensive champagne brands.

 Expensive champagne can mark any occasion in an unforgettable way.
 Not just a simple sparkling wine, champagne from the Champagne region of France undergoes specific treatments and processes including secondary fermentation to allow it to be classed as a champagne.
 The luxury brands listed below give a comprehensive list of the top five most expensive champagne brands along with their key features and history.

 About the Brand